osisoft/OCS-Docs/Documentation/SequentialDataStore/Units_of_Measure.md

 ## `Update Quantity Access Control List`

 Update the ACL of the specified quantity.
+For more information on ACLs, see [Access Control](xref:accesscontrol).

 **Request**